ISC English ..Quality by John Galsworthy

 Gessler said that some boots made by him had defects from the beginning.
 Quite sportingly, he offered to refund the cost of the shoes, if they were really bad.
 The refund offer came after the author had worn them for long!

 On another occasion, the author went in to order a new pair of shoes.
 He was wearing a pair of shoes procured from some other shop.
 While taking the order Gessler had noticed that his customer wore shoes made by someone else.
 He eyed the author’s footwear with incisive keenness.
 With a mixture of hurt pride and subtle disapproval, he commented that the pair of shoes in the author’s feet were not his products.
 By a feel of his finger, he could ascertain where the shoe hurt the wearer.

-The author’s ready-made pair of shoes had struck a raw cord in Gessler’s heart.
-He began a monologue deriding the large shoe making companies who mass produce the items without adequate attention to the comforts of their customers.
+The author’s readymade pair of shoes had struck a raw chord in Gessler’s heart.
+He began a monologue deriding the large shoe making companies who mass-produced the items without adequate attention to the comforts of their customers.
 Quite clearly, Gessler was annoyed at the commercial approach of the big firms.
 He railed against their advertising, sales promotion, and everything else they did to entice the buyer at the cost of quality.
 Their ultimate aim is to maximize their profits.
 Such derisive comments seldom came to Gessler.
 Displeasure and annoyance were palpable in his face, wrinkled by years of toil in his trade.

 When he went there after the lapse of two years, the author was surprised to see that one of the two windows of the old shop bore a signboard.
 It brazenly claimed patronage of the royal household.
 It was a brutal and shocking makeover.
 It became clear that another business had started operating from the premises.

 It soon emerged that Gessler had rented out a part of the shop to curtail cost.

 The author came back gain to order more shoes.
 He ordered three pairs instead of two.